 - At a minimum, Arizona's 21st CCLC programs provide after school snack and summer meals.
-Sites are also highly encouraged to offer free breakfast and evening meals as part of their program. - Arizona's 21st CCLC snacks and meals are funded by USDA child nutrition programs reimbursements through the Arizona Department of Education's Office of Health and Nutrition.
+Sites are also highly encouraged to offer free breakfast and evening meals as part of their program.
+Summer meals are required to be offered in all summer learning programs.
+Meals may include breakfast and/or lunch and/or snacks. - Arizona's 21st CCLC snacks and meals are funded by USDA child nutrition programs reimbursements through the Arizona Department of Education's Office of Health and Nutrition.
 21st CCLC programs are responsible for applying for reimbursement through this program. - All 21st CCLC sites are responsible for offering students healthy food during the program that meets the nutrition guidelines of the USDA. - This is a program requirement; therefore, time for students to eat is considered a part of the program hours